telerik/blazor-ui/common/lazy-load-assemblies-wasm/readme.md

     * This means you cannot inject it yourself, or add an extra cascading parameter for it - it will throw runtime errors when the blazor app initializes.

     * Localization of button texts is a part of the application (page), so it is up to the application to implement it.
 You can use the built-in string localizer from the framework on a per-page basis, like any other razor component.
-There is an example of this in the sample project.
+There is an example of this in the sample project (uses the `Microsoft.Extensions.Localization` package and local `.resx` files next to the page in question).